pswoodworth/rig/README.md

-Warning: I wrote this a long time ago – if you're here you should probably use flex-box instead of this mess!
+Warning: I wrote this a long time ago – if you're here you should probably use flex-box instead!

 rig.js
 ======